A Unified Review of Deep Learning for Automated Medical Coding: Benchmarking and Real-World Usage

-\paragraph{Evaluation Metrics} Medical coding uses evaluation metrics of the multi-label multi-class classification problem to evaluate the predictive performance.
+Medical coding uses evaluation metrics of the multi-label multi-class classification problem to evaluate the predictive performance.
 Standard evaluation metrics such as the area under the receiver operating characteristic curve (AUC-ROC) and F1-score with two averaging strategies (i.e., micro and macro) and precision at $k$ (P@$k$) are used by most publications.
-Micro scores consider all labels jointly and consequently give more weight to frequent labels.
+Micro scores consider all labels jointly and give more weight to frequent labels.
+We summarize the medical coding performance of several representative methods on MIMIC-III full code datasets in Table~\ref{table:ICDfull}.
+The MIMIC-III top-50 dataset contains samples with the top-50 frequent codes.
 The hierarchical nature of medical codes leads to the need for hierarchical evaluation.
-Instead of using a flat evaluation that treats each code independently, CoPHE~\cite{falis2021cophe} proposes a set of metrics that represent the depth of nodes in a hierarchy, allowing to quantify incorrect but related codes and preserve the counts in the upper layers to assess the issues of under- or over- prediction.
+Instead of using a flat evaluation that treats each code independently, CoPHE~\cite{falis2021cophe} proposes a set of metrics that represent the depth of nodes in a hierarchy, allowing to quantify incorrect but related codes and preserve the counts in the upper layers to assess the issues of under- or over-prediction.
+Weak Hierarchical Confusion Matrix (WHCM) \cite{falis-etal-2022-horses} further adapts the confusion matrix to the document-level multi-label setting to track within-family or out-of-family confusion of codes based on the assumptions of a code ``family'' in the hierarchy (e.g., diagnosis codes that share the same first three digits of ICD-9).

-\paragraph{Practice in Public Health}
+\subsection{Practice in Public Health}